 - Device Physics, Micro Electronics, and Nano Electronics

 - Power Electronics and Energy Systems

 - Artificial Intelligence, Machine Learning, and Deep Learning

 - Quantum Information and Computing

-A student can have a specialization by taking at least three courses in one area.
-You can take electives from your area of specialization or other areas.
+You can specialize in an area by taking at least three courses in that area.
+You can choose the electives you take from your area of specialization or from other areas.

 Practical Training for MSEE Students